pooja-gera/TheWireUsChallenge/JavaScript DSA/JSDSA_DAY12/readme.md

 # Day - 12
 ---
 ## Sorting an Array in JavaScript
- &nbsp;

 Sorting is one of the most basic, most handy and most useful thing in the programming world.

 ### Note -